 Organizations’ career sites and job application processes must be mobile-first.
 This is especially true within industries that have high turnover and high recruitment volumes, like retail or food service.
 There is a high likelihood your candidates will be job searching via their mobile devices across the entire employee life cycle.
 If someone must log into a desktop device to complete a job application, there’s a good chance they may drop off and not come back to your vacancy to complete the application.
 A lack of mobile capability could be a deterrent for potential candidates.

 Development and Engagement

 Engagement surveys can be an effective tool to gauge the current state of the organization’s culture and learn how employee’s feel about the workplace.
 They are only effective if the surveys capture enough of the organization’s population to create an accurate picture of the current state.
-The surveys should have a mobile-friendly option to increase the chances of completion.
+The surveys should have a mobile-first option to increase the chances of completion.